heedy/connectordb-python/docs/query.rst

 ===================

 ConnectorDB includes special queries optimized for generating datasets from the time series data associated with streams.
-There are 3 main query types"
+There are 2 main query types:

 merge
 	Puts together multiple streams into one combined stream